Forestry Mulching in Wisconsin

 Light Brush, Flat Ground

 Scattered brush, small saplings, easy access.
-Pasture re-take, fence-line clearing.
+Pasture re-take, fence-line clearing, re-opening overgrown trails.

-Mixed brush, buckthorn, honeysuckle, some trees up to 6”.
+Mixed brush, buckthorn, honeysuckle, some smaller trees.
 The most common job we run.

 Dense Hardwoods or Steep Terrain